X

 Publishers can use data to make their audiences more sellable to advertisers.
 You can do this by organizing audience data from across various media properties, which allows you to scale your audiences.
 Better audiences mean more effective ads, which means more advertisers will be interested in your site.

-One of the best ways to improve data quality and make your audiences more sellable is to use a data management platform, or DMP.
+One of the best ways to improve data quality and make your audiences more sellable is to use a data collaboration platform, or DCP.

 By putting one or more data points together to build audiences, you can look at the insights and audience profile reports to learn more about each group.
 When you know more about your audiences, you can share that knowledge with advertisers to help them reach their target consumers more precisely.